cocos/cocos-docs/en/asset/cache-manager.md

   });
   ```

-When the developer upgrades the engine version, the cache resources left locally are still the same as those corresponding to the previous old version of the engine and are not automatically cleared.
-This may lead to problems such as errors in loading resources or rendering errors.
-There are two solutions.
+When the developer upgrades the engine version, the cached resources left locally are still the resources corresponding to the previous old version of the engine and are not automatically cleared.
+This may lead to problems such as errors in loading or rendering of resources.
+There are two solutions:

-1. Check the **MD5 Cache** option in the **Build** panel at build time, which will ensure that the latest version of resources is used.
+1. Check the **MD5 Cache** option in the **Build** panel at build time, which will ensure that the latest version of resources are used.
-2. Manually flush the previously cache resources.
+2. Manually clear the previously cached resources.
-    - Clear the cache with `cc.assetManager.cacheManager.clearCache()` on **real machine**.
+    - Clear the cache with `cc.assetManager.cacheManager.clearCache()` on the **real device**.
     - For WeChat Mini Game, clear the cache by clicking **Tools -> Clear Cache -> Clear All** in the menu bar in **WeChat DevTools**.